 - Attempting to extract or use the remaining liquid can lead to underdosing, overdosing, contamination, and increased side effects.

-- Always follow your prescribed dosing schedule and speak to a clinician if your current dose isn't working as expected.
+- Always follow your prescribed dosing schedule and speak to a prescriber if your current dose isn't working as expected.

 What is the Mounjaro "golden dose”?